What is Visual Communication? Elements, Examples, and Uses

 8. Symbols and Icons

 They are used everywhere, from road signs to mobile apps.
 They convey messages quickly without using words.
 Common examples include warning signs, app icons, and social media symbols.
-Learning what is visual communication helps in designing meaningful icons that are easy to recognise and understand.

 9. Maps and Diagrams